 Put some of that yummy, caramelized cookie-tasting granola into a bowl and swirl your creamy yogurt on top and crown the whole thing with any other ingredients you may desire.
 I like to go with a generous heap of juicy fresh berries.
 You could totally leave as is, though, or try adding nuts, chocolate chips or dried fruit.

-Store in a glass mason jar or large zip lock bag in the pantry up to 1 month.
+Storage: Store in a glass mason jar or large ziplock bag in the pantry up to 1 month.
+For longer storage, place leftover granola in a freezer-safe sealable bag and store it in the freezer for up to 6 months.

 Serving: 0.5cup, Calories: 345kcal, Carbohydrates: 34g, Protein: 20g, Fat: 17g, Saturated Fat: 3g, Polyunsaturated Fat: 4g, Monounsaturated Fat: 9g, Cholesterol: 23mg, Sodium: 167mg, Potassium: 290mg, Fiber: 4g, Sugar: 14g, Vitamin A: 39IU, Vitamin C: 0.1mg, Calcium: 75mg, Iron: 3mg